Pablo-source/Pablo-source/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on building a small text classification model to integrate it with Targets pipelines
+- 🔭 I’m currently working on a small text classification model to integrate it with Targets pipelines
 - 🌱 I’m currently learning R and Python
 - 👯 I’m looking to collaborate on any team in the NHS using R or Python